tewarid/libcamera-presentation/slides.md

 ### Encoding image and video

 - libcamera provides raw image frames from the sensor that are processed using image processing and control algorithms based on per sensor tuning file
-- libcamera does not provide any means to encode or display images or videos
+- libcamera does not provide additional means to encode or display images or videos
 - `libcamera-still` uses external libraries to encode images such as libjpeg for jpeg
 - `libcamera-vid` uses hardware H.264 encoder on Raspberry Pi through `/dev/video11`, apps may use external libraries such as ffmpeg/libav codec for H.264